Your workspace

 Overview

-An Orbital Workspace is a collection of schemas, API specs and Taxi projects that describe data sources (APIs, Databases, Message queues and Serverless functions) provide a description of the data and capabilities they provide.
+An Orbital Workspace is a collection of schemas, API specs and Taxi projects that describe data sources (APIs, Databases, Message queues and Serverless functions) and provide a description of the data and capabilities they provide.

 These descriptions are used to generate integration on-the-fly, and power your data catalog.